MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.BusBar.ShowStashedBusbar

-This event is triggered when the dynamic LPP business bar fails to show and stashed static business bar needs to be shown instead.
+This event is triggered when the dynamic Lifecycle Programming Platform business bar fails to show and stashed static business bar needs to be shown instead.
 This data event will be used to make sure fallback to static business bar is successful.

 The following fields are collected: